-Summer is almost here!
-Moms, you’re probably starting to glimpse the end of the school year through the chaos of final exams and awards ceremonies.
-To our snowbirds, your trip to cooler breezes is right around the corner.
+Summer is here!
+Moms, you made it through the end of the school year through the chaos of final exams and awards ceremonies.
+To our snowbirds, we will certainly miss you this summer.
 For those of us who will be here all summer, though, summer camp and less traffic isn’t all we have to look forward to — there’s also Florida’s notoriously sticky weather.

 Exercising in hot, humid Florida weather puts extra stress on your body.
 If you don’t take care when training in the heat, you risk serious injury.
 Both the exercise itself and the air temperature and humidity can increase your core body temperature.
 Learn to take extra care to avoid injury if you’re going to train here during hot summer days.

 Learn the warning signs of heat related illness.
 Immediately STOP your workout, cool down, rehydrate if you notice any of these: